RedHatRanger/Git101/README.md

 - **/labs**: This is where all the practice labs live.
 Each lab is numbered and focuses on a cool Git skill.
 - Start with [Lab 1 - Git Setup and Basic Workflows](labs/01_git_setup_and_basic_workflows.md) to begin your Git adventure!

 <br><br><br><br>
+# Other Useful Information

-# 🐧 Make Git Show Your Branch in Linux
+## 🐧 Make Git Show Your Branch in Linux
 ![image](https://github.com/user-attachments/assets/52e80ee4-c539-4771-b629-5380a6158342)

 Want to see what Git branch you're on every time you use the terminal?
 Add this magic spell to your `~/.bashrc`: